 Dr. Diederich is a Southern Illinois native realizing his dream of giving back to the community.
 He helps patients feel and look their best with his surgical skills and compassionate care.Learn More

 Can I combine a tummy tuck with abdominal liposuction?

-Some abdominal liposuction can be completed at the same time, however, only in certain areas.
-It is safe to do liposuction in other body areas at the same time.
+Some abdominal liposuction can be completed at the same time, however, too much liposuction in the area can increase risks.
+It is safe to do liposuction in other body areas, such as the love handles, at the same time.

 In many cases, we can also combine a tummy tuck with other procedures that help contour and shape your body.
 This combination of procedures, known as a Mommy Makeover, is customized to suit your specific goals.
-Mommy Makeovers often include a tummy tuck, breast augmentation with a breast lift, and liposuction for the arms or legs.
+Mommy Makeovers can include a tummy tuck, breast augmentation, breast lift, and liposuction.

 Will I need drains with a tummy tuck?

-Thanks to progressive tension abdominoplasty, Dr. Diederich rarely uses drains with this tummy tuck technique.
+Thanks to progressive tension abdominoplasty, Dr. Diederich does not use drains with this tummy tuck technique.